 - The free Atlanta Science Festival is in full exploratory mode through March 23.
 The annual public celebration of science and technology includes events including a genetics adventure, a STEAM showcase, a chance to meet a scientist and a science riot.
 The expo takes place March 23 at Piedmont Park and includes interactive exhibits, hands-on experiments, performances and demos.

 - In addition to all of the above, you can take the family on a tour.
-Choose a movie tour where you’ll see filming locations of movies and TV shows, a civil rights tour, a bicycle tour, a Segway tour or a streetcar tour.
+Choose a movie tour where you’ll see filming locations of movies and TV shows, a food tour, a civil rights tour, a bicycle tour, a Segway tour or a streetcar tour.

 - If you have high-school age kids, consider taking a self-tour of a college campus.
-Close-in campuses include Atlanta University Center, Georgia State University, Emory University, Agnes Scott College and Georgia Tech.
+Close-in campuses include Atlanta University Center -- Clark Atlanta University, Morehouse College, Morehouse School of Medicine and Spelman College, Georgia State University, Emory University, Agnes Scott College and Georgia Tech.
 A little further out are Kennesaw State University, Clayton State University and Oglethorpe University.